12Me21/qt-d-test/README.md

 includes files from qt5e (https://github.com/MGWL/QtE5)

-(This assumes you're using x86-64 linux. in theory it should work on other platforms) put libQtE5Widgets64.so in a place where dynamic libraries are loaded from, like /usr/lib/ idk.
-I can't get LD_LIBRARY_PATH to work. requires Qt version 5.9 or newer
+(This assumes you're using x86-64 linux. in theory it should work on other platforms) requires qt version 5.7 or newer requires liblua5.3

-Then run `make` (it will be slow the first time because of qte5.d)
+- `make depends`: download source code dependencies
+- `make`: compile
+- `make run`: run (required because of custom dynamic libraries)